microsoft/hackathon-starter-kit/README.md

 ## Why run a Hackathon?

 - For internal:
   - For sales: Allows hands-on experience with technologies they may not be familiar with.
-Help them understand and engage customers more effectively
+Help them understand and engage customers more effectively.
   - For engineers: Allows greater depth of the technology they need to support.
 Opportunity to solution real world scenarios in depth they've never been exposed to.

 - Community:
   - Sourcing ideas from the community.
-  - Recruiting
+  - Recruiting.
-  - Marketing
+  - Marketing.

 Reference Write-Ups: